jrochkind/texts/search_compare/article.md

 ## Products included in Study

-In order to be included in our blinded study, a product needed to have a sufficient API for the blinded instrument, which are also essentially the same features as a 'bento style' implementation.
+In order to be included in our blinded study, a product needed to have a sufficient API for the blinded instrument, which are also essentially the same features required for a 'bento style' implementation.

 While we decided for purposes of the study instrument not to include links from articles to full text, a production implementation would need a way to link to full text and/or to a local link resolver.
 We decided to only include services in our evaluation that could support such linking.